Do You Think You Are Ready to Try an At home Postpartum Workout?

 I’ve learned the hard way that the slow road is actually the fast way to get back to those high-intensity workouts that I love.

 So with that, this go round I’ve been much more intentional about selecting exercises that match the current stage of postpartum I’m in.
-I’m rebuilding and I’m using my postpartum fitness program to start my at home postpartum workouts.
+I’m rebuilding and I’m using this postpartum fitness program to start my at home postpartum workouts.

 Here’s a look into what my at home postpartum workouts are looking like at 10 weeks postpartum.
 Give this one a try (or pin it for later) and let me know how it goes (tag me on IG if you do it!).

 A postpartum Workout from week 6 of my post-baby fitness program. target focus: building strength.